Internships offer opportunities to make your education "real" by providing practical

 Environmental Studies students are strongly encouraged to pursue summer internships to augment their learning and prepare themselves for future work in the environmental

 Also, a local internship may be undertaken during the academic year for credit toward the ES major or minor.

 For more information:

-Environmental Internship Options - Explore this link to local internship options to identify an appropriate for-credit opportunity.
+Environmental Internship Options - Explore this link to examples of local internships ES students have worked with.
+Contact Dr. Laurine Brown (email@example.com), the ES Program Coordinator for more ideas.
 Also see ideas for regional and national internships for possible summer experiences.

 IWU Freeman Asia Internship Program - In-depth information can be found here about these unique, mostly fully-funded

 summer internships set in Asia.
 There are multiple opportunities for ES students through

 Internship Guidelines for Academic Credit - Explore this link for information on receiving academic credit for an internship (ENST

 397 Internship).
 Students must consult with the ES Program Coordinator, Dr. Laurine